JonathanNees/K-SpicePython/README.md

 ![K-Spice Architecture](SoftwareComponents.svg)

-For the full spectrum of available commands and functions refer to the python documentation, that follow the version specific html documentation following the K-Spice python api. docs -> index.html
+For the full spectrum of available commands and functions refer to version specific html documentation following the K-Spice Python API. docs -> index.html